lamthuyvo/advanced-coding-cuny2016/README.md

 **Homework (Assignment 2):**

-* The final version of your second assignment must be filed in this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe7vd4AuMFA-SJSWWwBFHl3ETkGtUh046besWyHQdL-9gH7RA/viewform) by noon the day of next class (October 11, 2016).
+* Build a first draft of a data-driven news feature that is produced by using AI2HTML.
+The draft must be filed in this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSe7vd4AuMFA-SJSWWwBFHl3ETkGtUh046besWyHQdL-9gH7RA/viewform) by 10 pm the day before class.

 ### **Lesson**** 7 (October 11, 2016)**